 In addition to continuing one of the oldest parades in the nation, the Veiled Prophet Organization has also provided funding for the new Grand Staircase, connecting the Gateway Arch with the riverfront, the Overlook Stage on Wharf Street and the lighting of Eads Bridge.
 And, Veiled Prophet members and their families provide community service through a number local agencies including Habitat for Humanity, the St. Louis Public Schools, Operation Brightside, and the Herbert Hoover Boys and Girls Club.

-Today the Veiled Prophet Organization continues to bestow it’s largest gift to the community in the form of a parade for the children of St. Louis.
-Many changes have occurred in the past 135 years, but one thing remains the same.
+Today the Veiled Prophet Organization continues to bestow its largest gift to the community in the form of a parade for the children of St. Louis.
+Many changes have occurred since 1878, but one thing remains the same.
 The annual Veiled Prophet Parade continues as one of St. Louis’ most enduring family traditions.